applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/result-ui.md

 +++

-After processing, users should be able to continue processing the data from within ACAQ5.
+After processing, users should be able to continue processing the data from within JIPipe.
 The data instances are cleared from memory after processing, meaning that the data needs to be loaded from its output folder after processing.

 An user interface is shown when a user select a row in the results table.
 This UI can be replaced with a custom one that is designed to handle this specific data type.

-Such UIs inherit from [ACAQResultDataSlotRowUI](/external/apidocs/org/hkijena/acaq5/ui/resultanalysis/ACAQResultDataSlotRowUI.html), which is a panel that has access to
+Such UIs inherit from [ACAQResultDataSlotRowUI](/external/apidocs/org/hkijena/jipipe/ui/resultanalysis/ACAQResultDataSlotRowUI.html), which is a panel that has access to

 * the data location
 * the annotation of this data row
 * the project workbench UI

-We recommend to inherit from [ACAQDefaultResultDataSlotRowUI](/external/apidocs/org/hkijena/acaq5/ui/resultanalysis/ACAQDefaultResultDataSlotRowUI.html) that allows to inherit actions from inherited data types.
+We recommend to inherit from [ACAQDefaultResultDataSlotRowUI](/external/apidocs/org/hkijena/jipipe/ui/resultanalysis/ACAQDefaultResultDataSlotRowUI.html) that allows to inherit actions from inherited data types.

-[ACAQDefaultResultDataSlotRowUI](/external/apidocs/org/hkijena/acaq5/ui/resultanalysis/ACAQDefaultResultDataSlotRowUI.html) requires you to register actions with a name, description and function.
+[ACAQDefaultResultDataSlotRowUI](/external/apidocs/org/hkijena/jipipe/ui/resultanalysis/ACAQDefaultResultDataSlotRowUI.html) requires you to register actions with a name, description and function.
 The action that was added last is shown in the main UI and triggered by double-clicking the data row in the table.
 All other actions are put into the `...` menu.

 ```java
 public class MyDataDataSlotRowUI extends ACAQDefaultResultDataSlotRowUI {